IC-Search/ic-search/README.md

 DeFind turns the game around.
-Instead of a secret algorithm and a webcrawler, DeFind employs a public algorithm and let the owners of websites / canisters choose the input to the algorithm themselves.
+Instead of a secret algorithm and a web crawler, DeFind employs a public algorithm and let the owners of websites / canisters choose the input to the algorithm themselves.

 In order to not be exploitable, the advertisers have to back up their search terms with value, i.e. stake on the search terms under which they want their service to appear.